genesiscommunitysuccess/docs/docs/01_getting-started/03_quick-start/06_create-a-user-interface.md

 `)}
 ```

-At this point, the application is now able to display and receive data.
+At this point, the application is now able to display data from the server and make changes.
+You are ready to run the application.